TheNinjask/ICL_Handout/README.md

 |-i|The path for the input file to be used instead of user input|
 |-o|The path for the output file of the compilation|
 |-j|The path of the Jasmin.jar to be used additionaly for the compilation|

+## Running Your Compilation

+To run your compilation if the flag -j was used, simply call

+*   `java Main`

 ### Example